How does longer temporal context enhance multimodal narrative video processing in the brain?: Methodology

-Since humans are capable of simultaneously perceiving the visual and auditory information while watching movies, to investigate long narrative video understanding, we use two pretrained video+text MLLMs, each containing 36 layers: (i) Qwen-2.5-Omni model~\citep{xu2025qwen2}, an end-to-end multimodal model that processes video and audio together in an interleaved way, rather than treating them separately, and (ii) DATE (Dynamic Absolute Time Enhancement) model~\citep{yuan2025date} built on Qwen-2.5-VL model, a plug-and-play framework to improve the capabilities of MLLMs in understanding long videos, particularly for tasks that require precise temporal reasoning and event localization.
-When prompted with narrative task instructions, these models produce task-specific multimodal representations that we use for brain encoding.
+\paragraph{Multimodal Large Language Models (MLLMs).} Since humans are capable of simultaneously perceiving the visual and auditory information while watching movies, to investigate long narrative video understanding, we use two pretrained video+text MLLMs, each containing 36 layers: (i) Qwen-2.5-Omni model~\citep{xu2025qwen2}, an end-to-end multimodal model that processes video and audio together in an interleaved way, rather than treating them separately, and (ii) DATE (Dynamic Absolute Time Enhancement) model~\citep{yuan2025date} built on Qwen-2.5-VL model, a plug-and-play framework to improve the capabilities of MLLMs in understanding long videos, particularly for tasks that require precise temporal reasoning and event localization.
+When prompted with narrative task instructions, these models produce task-specific representations that we use for brain encoding.

 \textbf{Extraction of Temporal Context from Long Videos.} To extract narrative task representations from a MLLM, we use a sliding-window procedure to define temporally coherent segments.
 We extract consecutive windows of length $W$ seconds with a stride of 1.49\,s, resulting in overlapping temporal segments.
 Each window was treated as a contiguous video snippet and paired with a narrative task instruction before being passed to the MLLMs.
-From every segment, the processor uniformly sampled number of frames (16 frames per window), together with synchronized audio to capture richer temporal dynamics.
+From every segment, the processor samples a window-length-dependent number of frames (9, 9, 12, 16, 24, and 30 frames for $W$ = 3, 6, 9, 12, 18, and 24\,s, respectively), together with synchronized audio to capture richer temporal dynamics.
+We additionally verify that our findings are robust to this choice via a constant frame-density (1,fps) ablation, reported in Appendix~\ref{app:frame_sampling}.
 The model produced hidden state representations across all Transformer layers during token generation; these were averaged across tokens at each layer to yield a compact embedding per layer for each sliding window with respect to task instruction.
 For the two MLLMs, we use the pretrained Transformer model weights for extracting representations.